namyk3883-lab/JULIETPBLMODULE2/README.md

 ### ⚔️ Group 1 · 웅장한 비극 (Grand Tragedies: Hamlet-like) (8 편)
 * **Common Categories:** Epic Ensemble Sagas · Tragic Descents · High-Intensity Dramas · Emotionally Explosive Stories
-* **Target Audience:** Someone who likes tragedy, and drama without romance that interrupts the story.
-It could be better to watch them while you are doing some kind of other task to occupy your mind, but it would not be good to watch them with your partner or family.
-They are a good companion when you don’t have anything else to do and need some drama in your life.

 | # | Work | Attributes |
 |---|---|---|